-Options ii - iv will involve the development of a new remedial plan and timeline for resolution.
+Execution of the listed possible outcomes will involve the development of a new remedial plan and timeline for resolution.
 A written contract will be developed by this committee with specific remedial procedures and timeline(s).
 This agreement is signed by all and a copy given to the student.
 The original is placed in the student's file.